grz0zrg/fsynth/README.md

  All servers are clustered for scalability and smooth updates.

+## Tech

+Fragment client is a vanilla JavaScript web application, it use ECMAScript 5 and many Web API technologies.
+(Web Audio, Web Workers, Web MIDI, Web GL, Web Storage, indexedDB etc.) It was rapidly built from a prototype and had multiple iterations since then, UI code is probably the part which didn't change much in architectural terms and is probably the most bloated one.

+Fragment client rely on few dependencies (CodeMirror, sharedb, Recorderjs etc.) and rely on some specifically built libraries such as WUI which handle all the UI widgets.

+The client use a custom / simple build system and is architectured around its 'code injection' feature within a single function (see `app_fs.js`), all other files roughly follow a Fields declaration / Functions / Initialization structure, code injection and initialization calls is only done in `app_fs.js` for sanity.

+Most backend apps are built using NodeJS.

 ## Build system

 Fragment is built with a custom build system scanning for changes in real-time and which include files when it read /\*#include file\*/, it execute several programs on the output files such as code minifier, the build system was made with the functional *Anubis* programming language, a programming language based on cartesian closed category theory.

-Since the *Anubis* language is relatively unknown, a simplified (without live check & build) Python port of the build system is available, check out [pyNut](https://github.com/grz0zrg/pynut)
+Since the *Anubis* language is mainly private, a simplified (without live check & build) Python port of the build system is available, check out [pyNut](https://github.com/grz0zrg/pynut)

 If you want to build it by yourself, install [pyNut](https://github.com/grz0zrg/pynut) script somewhere in your PATH then call `pynutbuild` shell script in the `client` root directory.